shammu2bd/Asus-X540LJ-Hackintosh-macOS-Sonoma-OpenCore/README.md

 - Then type **Y** and enter.
 - Again type **Y** and enter.

+### Wifi & Bluetooth:
+- My Wifi & Bluetooth is from Atheros.
+So, It doesn't work on it.
+So that I use USB wifi dongle.
+If your wifi is not from Atheros then find the solution on google.

+### Updateing macOS:
+- I will give you the detail guide later.

 ## Credits
 @RehabMan for his guide for beginner